Librum-Reader/Librum/README.md

     ```sh
     cd Librum
     ```
-3. Create build folder and setp into it.
+3. Add the Qt path to the CMakeLists.txt<br>
+    By default, Qt creator appends the path to Qt to the 'CMAKE_PREFIX_PATH' variable, you have 2 options for building Librum:<br>
+    - Use Qt Creator to build the project (Simply open the CMakeLists.txt through Qt Creator, by clicking File -> Open File or Project...)
+    - Add the path manually, for that, just copy this line
         ```sh
+        list(APPEND CMAKE_PREFIX_PATH "/home/<username>/Qt/<Version>/<compiler>")
+        ```
+        to the third line of the top-level CMakeLists.txt and replace all contents in angular brackets '<>' with your data, for example:
+        ```sh
+        list(APPEND CMAKE_PREFIX_PATH "/home/david/Qt/6.2.3/gcc_64")
+        ```
+4. Create build folder and setp into it.
+    ```sh
     mkdir build-Debug
     cd build-Debug
     ```
-4. Run cmake.
+6. Run cmake.
     ```sh
     cmake -DCMAKE_BUILD_TYPE:STRING=Debug -DBUILD_TESTS=On -G "Unix Makefiles" ..
     ```
-5. Build the project
+6. Build the project
     ```sh
     make
     ```
-6. Run the app
+7. Run the app
     ```sh
     ./appLibrum
     ```